evkx/evkx.github.io/content/models/ford/f150_lightning/F150_Lightning_Extended_Range/_index.md

 ## Performance

-The Ford F150 Lightning Extended Range has a maximum power of 433KW (589hp).
-The total torque is 1050nm.
+The Ford F150 Lightning Extended Range has a maximum power of 433 KW (589 hp/581 bhp).
+The total torque is 1050 nm (775 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 4,2 seconds.
 The top speed is 180 km/h.

 ## Battery, range, and charging